Palmer penguins and discrete predictors

 fitting a model with discrete predictors.

-Let’s start by taking a look at the Palmer Penguin dataset.
-Let’s look at the distribution of observations of bill size.
+Let’s start by taking a look at the Palmer Penguin dataset by looking at the distribution of observations of bill size.

 library(tidyverse)